 Employers subject to earned paid sick time laws are similarly required to comply with notice, posting, and recordkeeping requirements pertaining to earned paid sick time.
 The requirements include: (1) posting earned paid sick time notices in the workplace; (2) providing employees with the employer's business name, address, and telephone number in writing upon hire; (3) providing employees with a notice that informs them of their rights and responsibilities under the Fair Wages and Healthy Families Act; and (4) maintaining payroll records in accordance with Arizona's statutes and rules.
 For more information about which employers are subject to Arizona's earned paid sick time laws, see Which employers are subject to earned paid sick time laws?
+See also What kind of posting and recordkeeping is required by Arizona's earned paid sick time laws?

-The Industrial Commission's 2017 model earned paid sick time notice can be found here.
+The Industrial Commission's model minimum wage and earned paid sick time notices are available here.